-In the government-wide financial statements, additions, improvements and other capital outlays that significantly extend the useful life of an asset are recorded and depreciated (capitalized).
-Capital assets purchased or acquired are valued at historical cost or estimated if historical cost is not available.
+Capital assets are recorded at historical cost or estimated if historical cost is not available.
 Donated assets are recorded as capital assets at their estimated fair market value at the date of donation.
-Other costs incurred for repairs and maintenance is expensed as incurred.

-Depreciation of all exhaustible capital assets is recorded as an expense in the Statement of Activities, with accumulated depreciation reflected in the Statement of Net Assets.
+Capital assets are recorded in the GWFS.
 All capital assets, other than land, are depreciated using the straight-line method over the following estimated useful lives: